aptech/docs/docs/fred_sources.rst

     :type offset: non-negative integer

-    :param order_by: Order results by values of the specified attribute. 'name', 'realtime_start', 'realtime_end'. optional, default: source_id
+    :param order_by: Order results by values of the specified attribute.
+One of the following strings: 'source_id', 'name', 'realtime_start', 'realtime_end'. optional, default: source_id

-    :type order_by: One of the following strings: 'source_id'
+    :type order_by: String

-    :param sort_order: Sort results is ascending or descending order for attribute values specified by order_by. 'desc'. optional, default: asc
+    :param sort_order: Sort results in ascending or descending order for attribute values specified by order_by.
+One of the following strings: 'asc', 'desc'. optional, default: asc

-    :type sort_order: One of the following strings: 'asc'
+    :type sort_order: String

     :return x: Results.
     :rtype x: Dataframe